rebeccamurphy/ACDReportupdater/READMEforQuickerReportsUpdate.txt

 Needed Updates:

-Only copy new files, not all files from records.
+Only copy new files, not all files from records, would cut down time a lot.

 Figure out what would happen when a new year starts. could probably keep it the way it is, and have to run it 2 different times from december 2013 and january 2014.